TuragaLab/DECODE/docs/source/faq.rst

    This might happen if your GPU is

-      1. Doing multiple things, i.e. used not only for computation but also for the display
+      1. doing multiple things, i.e., used not only for computation but also for the display
       2. old or has to little memory

    If you have multiple GPU devices you may set: ``device='cuda:1'`` (where ``1`` corresponds to the respective index of the device, starting with 0).
-If you don't have multiple devices, you may should try to reduce the batch size:
+If you don't have multiple devices, you should try to reduce the batch size:
    ``param.HyperParameter.batch_size``.

-- I get other CUDA errors, e.g. ``CUDA error: unspecified launch failure``
+- I get other CUDA errors, e.g., ``CUDA error: unspecified launch failure``

     Please check whether you have a somewhat up to date CUDA driver.
 It's always a good idea to update it.
-Moreover you can try to check which cudatoolkit version was installed by checking in the Terminal / Anaconda prompt ``conda list``
+Moreover, you can try to check which cudatoolkit version was installed by checking in the Terminal / Anaconda prompt ``conda list``.

     You can also try to pin the cudatoolkit version to another one by setting `cudatoolkit=10.1` instead of plain `cudatoolkit` without version